gdrosos/bloat-study-artifact/README.md

 #### Dependency Resolution of a Subset Dataset

 For a quicker resolution process, we give the option to resolve dependencies for a subset of the dataset.
-This process handles only 50 projects and is significantly faster.
+This process handles only 50 projects and is significantly faster (less than 10 minutes).
 To execute this, run:
 ```bash
 sh scripts/dependency_resolution/run_dep_resolution.sh $GH_TOKEN data/subset subset
 ```